Christina Aguilera (album): Recording and production

 Christina Aguilera was recorded between 1998 and 1999, with Ron Fair serving as the album's executive producer.
 The label reportedly spent $1 million on writers, producers and voice lessons.
 According to Fair, "She was very much a raw talent, so building a collection of songs that would become her first album was a time-consuming process.
 We wanted to find the ones that could knock the door down and put her up there."
 The album was built around pop songs, which was against Aguilera's will, since she wanted a more R&B album.
 She further explained during an interview for The Washington Post: "I was held back a lot from doing more R&B ad-libbing.
 They clearly wanted to make a fresh-sounding young pop record and that's not always the direction I wanted to go in.
 Sometimes they didn't get it, didn't want to hear me out because of my age, and that was a little bit frustrating.
 Since all the success, it's a little easier to get my opinions across."

-One of the first producers of the album was Guy Roche, who produced two tracks ("What a Girl Wants" and "I Turn to You") and co-wrote one of them ("What a Girl Wants"), along with Shelly Peiken.
+One of the first producers of the album was Guy Roche, who produced two tracks ("What a Girl Wants" and "I Turn to You") and co-wrote the first one of them, along with Shelly Peiken.
 "What a Girl Wants" was later re-recorded for its single release, replacing the "lighter" version for a more "funky" R&B version.
 Peiken also re-wrote with Roche the single version for the track "Come on Over", first produced by Johan Aberg, Paul Rein and Aaron Zigman.
 According to herself, "We're going to give it more of an edge, R&B it up a little, maybe rock it out a little, give it a lot of different new directions and get it out there."
-Peiken co-wrote "Don't Make Me Love You", "Too Beautiful for Words", and "Dreamy Eyes", but those songs—though recorded—were scrapped, as the album only had space for twelve tracks.
+Peiken co-wrote "Don't Make Me Love You", "Too Beautiful for Words", and "Dreamy Eyes", but those songs — though recorded — were scrapped, as the album only had space for twelve tracks.
+"Too Beautiful for Words" was later released as a B-side on Aguilera's single "What a Girl Wants".
+"Don't Make Me Love You" appeared on the Japanese edition of the album, and was also used in the soundtrack for Madonna's 2000 film The Next Best Thing.
+"Dreamy Eyes" only materialized on a promo CD prior to the release of Aguilera's debut album.